jobomat/hdm_cg/README.md

 ##### Details
 To create a RenderSet you have to create a Release-File first.
 This is because only in the Releases the correct paths for Alembic caches relative to the render location will be set.

+The renderset files will be created in the "rendersets" folder of the **shot** and will be copied to the "rendersets" folder of the **project**.
+In that way you do not have to change folders all the time when importing a renderset in RenderPal.

+If a renderset with the same name already exists this older file will be copied to the "rendersets/archive" folder with an added timestamp at the start of the filename before the file is overwritten.